Own choice of one or more items.

 10. Performances are with acoustic piano accompaniment unless the work chosen was composed specifically for solo instrument without accompaniment.

-a) An Official Accompanist will be available for Events 253-259 & 261-272 ONLY.
+a) An Official Accompanist will be available for Events 253-265, 267-275 & 277-279 ONLY.
+Details available in May.
 NO OFFICIAL ACCOMPANISTS are provided for any of the other instrumental solo events.

 d) Musicians can appoint their own accompanist if they wish to and accompanists need not conform to the age requirements and can play for more than one entrant.